 Learning and development strategy

-An important initial step when implementing development activities is to clearly identify learning needs and the objectives of L&D programmes (that is, how they will meet such needs) in line with the L&D strategy, carrying out robust learning needs analysis (LNA).
-The challenge now facing L&D in this area is having the ability to respond to the needs quickly enough.
-This is no longer an occasional activity but a live and active part of supporting agile learning within fast change workplace scenarios.
+An important initial step when implementing development activities is to clearly identify learning needs and performance gaps.
+The response from L&D professionals to these should be a major focus of the L&D strategy.
+The challenge for L&D is the ability to respond to learning needs quickly.
+This is no longer an occasional, one off, activity but a ‘live’ and active part of supporting agile learning within changing workplace scenarios.

 Barriers to supporting learning

-An issue identified by our Helping People Learn research programme in the early 2000s is that many key problems associated with L&D appear at the operational level, and may therefore be difficult to solve through policy statements.
-Subsequent research has helped show how this can be tackled through methods including performance management and involving line managers in supporting learning culture.
+An issue identified by our Helping People Learn research programme in the early 2000s is that many key problems associated with L&D appear at the operational level and may therefore be difficult to solve through policy statements.
+Subsequent research, including our work on learning cultures, has helped show how this can be tackled through methods including performance management and involving line managers in supporting learning culture.

 Updated thinking on learning styles

 In the early 1980s, psychologists Peter Honey and Alan Mumford developed a learning styles classification based on the work of David Kolb.
 Through a Learning Styles Questionnaire (LSQ) they suggested that individuals have ‘preferred ways of learning’ and they identified four ‘styles’.
-The premise of their theory is that a learner aware of their preferred style can identify learning approaches that will be most effective, and L&D practitioners can design and deliver learning that can best accommodate learner needs.
+They suggest that a learner aware of their preferred style can identify learning approaches that will be most effective for them, and L&D practitioners can design and deliver learning that can best accommodate learner needs.
 Honey and Mumford’s learning style theory has been widely used by L&D practitioners and educationalists.

 However, in their 2004 publication Learning styles and pedagogy in post-16 learning: a systematic and critical review, Coffield and colleagues found insufficient empirical evidence to support the theory.